 European and International pupils join our school throughout the year as well as in September.
 We offer short term placements ranging from two to three weeks, a term, to a full year.
 Often, these pupils return for longer periods.
 The majority of pupils are educated at our school until they naturally leave at the end of Year 8.

-Children can arrive with a basic knowledge and understanding of English.
-They are assessed by our specialist EAL teacher and individual learning plans are created.
+- Children can arrive with a basic knowledge and understanding of English.
+They are assessed by our specialist English as an Additional Language (EAL) teacher and individual learning plans are created.
 As the pupils’ confidence and linguistic skills develop, they join mainstream lessons.
 Some pupils can access most of the timetable as soon as they arrive, whilst others need more EAL support and make the transition at a more gradual pace.

 Every EAL pupil has a form teacher who is also their pastoral tutor, and they are in regular contact with their parents to ensure that their child thrives and is happy and secure.